 - Wood needles are lightweight and warm in the hand

-Materials: The Needle Metal tips are coated with white bronze.
-The process of producing bronze-coated needles uses less electricity and water and is more environmentally-friendly.
+The needle metal tips are coated with white bronze.
+Producing bronze-coated needles uses less electricity and water and is more environmentally friendly.

 Lace knitters love their versatility and knitting speed.
-The new finish of addi needles is also the perfect sort of thing for those who are allergic to nickel!
+The new finish of addi knitting needles is perfect for those allergic to nickel!
 Flexible plastic cord.
+Sizes: